Novgorod/Rumble-Video-Lister-v2/README.md

 ## Features

 The tool displays a metadata list of discovered videos, which can be optionally logged to a text file.
-Anonymized videos do not have descriptive metadata and the channel name "hostid1".
+Anonymized videos do not have descriptive metadata and are embed-only (i.e., only accessible through their embed URL).
 The collected metadata includes:
 - Timestamp (either the time of the upload or the scheduled publication time; currently running livestreams are marked as "LIVE")
 - Video duration
 - Channel name (for anonymized videos "hostid1")